kubeshop/testkube/docs/docs/articles/github-actions.md

       testkube create test --name some-test-name --file path_to_file.json testkube run test some-test-name -f
  ```
+For a different provider (GKE, Azure) the connection steps will differ so please consult with official documentation of every platform in advance.

 :::note

 Please note that it is required to have Testkube Helm charts deployed into your k8s cluster prior to creating and executing tests.
 We advise to do this in a separate workflow.

 :::

+### Testkube Cloud Helm Chart Installation
 Example of deploying Testkube Helm charts that will be connected to the Cloud instance:

 ```yaml